OpenSlides/openslides-auth-service/README.md

 ## Production

-For production purposes you can just run the command `make prod`.
-This will ensures, that a production image is built and then starts the built image in a docker-container.
+For production purposes, you can just run the command `make prod`.
+This will ensures, that a production image is created and then starts the created image in a docker container.

-Now the server runs and is accessible on port `8000`.
+Now, the server runs and is accessible on port `9004`.

 ## Development